+ATP: But in a rare instance you get the situation where, recently a girl paid to find out your home address, waited outside your house, took pictures of your dogs through your windows and even after that, knocked on your front door asking for a picture with you.
 Alex: That set me off a little bit.
 That, in my eyes, was crossing the line.
 I think what people forget, is that we are humans, and you forget that you wouldn't do that to just anyone.
 It's like, 'Why would you do that to one of us?'
 It definitely crossed the line, freaked me a little bit, but kids do foolish things.
 I think she learned from the mistake, based on the bashing that she got from her peers online.
 It's more of an eye-opening hint of what's to possibly come, if the band continues to grow and have the same kind of success.
 But again, you can't live your life behind walls.
 It's a risk, but it's not going to affect my life, I'm not going to live my life like a hermit.

 Alter The Press! recently spoke with Nick Diener from The Swellers.
 Diener talked to us about the bands superb Fueled By Ramen debut, 'Ups and Downsizing', growing up in Flint, Michigan and the music scene there, the bands inspirations, their current US tour alongside platinum-selling group Paramore and more.

 Before going out 2 nights in a row and losing all motivation I had, I posted an interview I did with Chris Hansan of No Sleep Records.

 I think Iíve said it before, but I kind of like doing interviews with people who work within the music indsutry, and are not just in a band.
 I like finding out their views and opinions, on certain issues and how they started in the industriy.
 That's probably the History student still in me.
 I like knowing how things start and came to be.